DevExpress/testcafe/docs/articles/documentation/using-testcafe/command-line-interface.md

 ### --dev

 Enables mechanisms to log and diagnose errors.
+It is recommended to run TestCafe with this option enabled if you are going to contact TestCafe Support and report an issue.

 ```sh
 testcafe chrome my-tests --dev